nbereux/PRIVET/README.md

 ### Hyperparameters

-- Partition of the Train-Train 1-NN distances on which the EVSTfit
+- Partition of the Train-Train 1-NN distances on which the EVT fit is applied
 - Threshold for binarizing scores into "privacy leak or not" tag

 ### Example